 You may also come across the expression ‘synchronous rotation’, which means the same thing.

-How did the Moon become tidally locked?
+How the Moon became tidally locked

 A diagram showing the formation of the Moon out of collision debris.